John Schlabach v USA Claims Lawful Money Redemption is A "Frivolous Argument" and "Indefensible Tax Evasion" - Please Explain

 The IRS did accept & even applied (as we've shown with others) his 2015 and 2016 lawful money returns to his prior penalties.
 Showing the IRS accepted the current-year lawful money returns for a full refund, but never accepts amendments for lawful money returns.
 The IRS never addressed the 2013 refund owed because the return requested withholdings plus penalties paid be refunded.
 While the initial penalty assessment by the IRS agent for the 2013 return was probably wrong (as the court admits this on several occasions) - that doesn't matter to the IRS's Internal Revenue Codes (IRC) when meeting the 3 elements required for burden of proof.
 The IRS isn't arguing lawful money, they are arguing the initial agent was correct by 'default' because a $0 return 'on its face' (while it may be proven valid later) is considered frivolous upon first-assessment.

 Since District Courts cannot affect the internal regulations of a private company, which the IRS is, the court is left to judge based on material facts alone.
 The court could only hear evidence to which it had subject-matter jurisdiction (i.e. the 2013 tax return only) and make a decision based on material evidence.
-Mr. Schlabach provided no material evidence while the IRS provided 1) a tax return and 2) the return was it 'on its face' able to be called frivolous.
+Mr. Schlabach provided no material evidence while the IRS provided 1) a tax return and 2) the return was'on its face' able to be called frivolous.
 The court even admits John had points that were valid (he only argued lawful money - so what else was could it be?) but the court found the arguments were not material to the case at hand.
 Since the IRS met the burden of proof through material evidence, judgement was found in favor of the IRS.

 If John wanted to remove the penalties he did not need to pay the IRS 100% of the penalty and go to court, as required by IRC law, but instead send in a Form 843 Request for Abatement.
 His actions worsened the situation further by forcing a District Court to hear the case rather than the IRS - who would have solved the matter internally and settled quietly in his favor.
 Sadly he did a number of things wrong: filing amended tax returns, claiming additional money owed on a return, arguing a tax position (frivolous no matter what is said) and more.